 For those dealing with chronic back, hip, or leg pain, Ashiatsu can offer profound and lasting relief.
 The long, gliding strokes help to improve blood flow, release stubborn knots, and ease pressure on compressed nerves.
 By using gravity and their own body weight, our therapists can sink deep into muscle tissue, addressing the root causes of discomfort rather than just the surface-level symptoms.
 This technique is especially effective for loosening up scar tissue and releasing the tight fascia that contributes to ongoing pain.
 Many of our clients find that our therapeutic massage services help them manage their pain and move more freely.

-An Escape from Daily Stress
+When You Need to Escape Daily Stress

 You don’t need to have an injury to benefit from Ashiatsu.
 The slow, rhythmic, and deep pressure has an incredibly calming effect on the nervous system.
 It’s the kind of massage that helps you truly disconnect from the outside world and sink into a state of deep relaxation.
 This process can help lower stress hormones like cortisol, reduce your heart rate, and leave you feeling grounded and centered.
 If you’re looking for a way to melt away tension from a stressful week, this massage is a fantastic option.
 It’s also a wonderful experience to share with a partner as part of a couples massage.